whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-03-can-rabbits-eat-asparagus.md

 **Conclusion:** rabbits can eat asparagus, they just might not like it that much.
 {: .notice--info}

 _Does your bunny like asparagus?
-Let us know in the comment section below._
+Leave a message in the comment section._

 ---